mhandley/ENGF34-2023/README.md

 git clone https://github.com/mhandley/ENGF34-2023.git

-This will make a copy of this repositoring in the ENGF34-2034folder on your computer.
+This will make a copy of this repository in the ENGF34-2023 folder on your computer.

 Later, when we add more material, go into that folder and: